SihenZhang/InexhaustibleClockwork/README.md

 # InexhaustibleClockwork
 A Minecraft Modpack Made by Si_hen (Owner) & Prunoideae (Designer)

-This is only with config, scripts, CS2, CS3, resources, and release!
+This repository only has config, scripts, CS2, CS3, resources, and release!

 No mods!